The X-Files: Music

 The music was composed by Mark Snow, who got involved with The X-Files through his friendship with executive producer Goodwin.
 Initially Carter had no candidates.
 A little over a dozen people were considered, but Goodwin continued to press for Snow, who auditioned around three times with no sign from the production staff as to whether they wanted him.
 One day, however, Snow's agent called him, talking about the "pilot episode" and hinting that he had got the job.

 The theme, "The X-Files", used more instrumental sections than most dramas.
 The theme song's famous whistle effect was inspired by the track "How Soon Is Now?" from the US edition of The Smiths' 1985 album Meat Is Murder.
-After attempting to craft the theme with different sound effects, Snow used a Proteus 2 rackmount sound module with a preset sound called "Whistling Joe".
+After attempting to craft the theme with different sound effects, Snow used a Proteus 2 rackmount sound module with a preset sound called "Whistl'n Joe".
 After hearing this sound, Carter was "taken aback" and noted it was "going to be good".
 According to the "Behind the Truth" segment on the first season DVD, Snow created the echo effect on the track by accident.
 He felt that after several revisions, something still was not right.
 Carter walked out of the room and Snow put his hand and forearm on his keyboard in frustration.
 By doing so, he accidentally activated an echo effect setting.
 The resulting riff pleased Carter; Snow said, "this sound was in the keyboard.
 And that was it."
 The second episode, "Deep Throat", marked Snow's debut as solo composer for an entire episode.
 The production crew was determined to limit the music in the early episodes.
 Likewise, the theme song itself first appeared in "Deep Throat".

 Snow was tasked with composing the score for both The X-Files films.
 The films marked the first appearance of real orchestral instruments; previous music had been crafted by Snow using digitally sampled instrument sounds.
 Snow's soundtrack for the first film, The X-Files: Original Motion Picture Score, was released in 1998.
 For the second film, Snow recorded with the Hollywood Studio Symphony in May 2008 at the Newman Scoring Stage at 20th Century Fox in Century City.
 UNKLE recorded a new version of the theme music for the end credits.
 Some of the unusual sounds were created by a variation of silly putty and dimes tucked into piano strings.
 Snow commented that the fast percussion featured in some tracks was inspired by the track "Prospectors Quartet" from the There Will Be Blood soundtrack.
 The soundtrack score, The X-Files: I Want to Believe, was released in 2008.